-This menu heading page summarises the Wendover Arm Trust (WAT) charity.
+This menu heading page summarises the Wendover Canal Trust (WCT), which is the operating name of the Wendover Arm Trust (WAT) charity.
 For more information about the Wendover Canal that the Trust promotes, its History, and our Governance, Policies and Annual Reports, see the pages below this page in the menu.

-Registered Address: Wendover Arm Trust, Island House, Moor Road, Chesham, Bucks, HP5 1WA.
+Registered Address: Wendover Canal Trust, Island House, Moor Road, Chesham, Bucks, HP5 1WA.

 Regd Charity No. 801190.